DCC-Lab/PyHardwareLibrary/README-USB.md

 ### Sutter ROE-200

 Let's look at a classic from microscopy and neuroscience, the MPC-385 XYZ stage from Sutter Instruments with its ROE-200 controller.
 The manual is available [here](https://github.com/DCC-Lab/PyHardwareLibrary/blob/cd7bf0cf6256ba4dbc6eb26f0657c0db59b35848/hardwarelibrary/manuals/MPC-325_OpMan.pdf) or on their web site, and it is sufficiently detailed for us.
-When connected, we inspect the **USB Descriptors**.
-We then find our device, configure it, pick an interface, then inspection of the descriptors tells us it has two endpoints: one IN, one OUT.
+When we connect the device, we inspect the **USB Descriptors**.
+We then find out that the idVendor if 4930, the idProduct is 1, we can configure it, pick an interface, then inspection of the endpoint descriptors tells us it has two endpoints: one IN, one OUT.

 ```python
 device = usb.core.find(idVendor=4930, idProduct=1) # Sutter Instruments has idVendor 4930 or 0x1342